hangeza/speckle-stacker/README.md

 # Speckle Stacker

 **Speckle Stacker** is a C++ application and SMIP (Speckle Masking Image Processing) library designed to reconstruct high-resolution astronomical images from short-exposure video frames.
-By employing speckle masking techniques, the software mitigates the blurring effects of atmospheric turbulence, enabling clearer observations of celestial objects.
+By employing speckle masking techniques, the software mitigates the blurring effects of atmospheric turbulence, enabling astronomical imaging close to the diffraction limit of the optical instrument.

 ---